 19. Install Floating Shelves

 Floating shelves add storage and display space without the bulk of bookcases.
-Install them at varying heights for visual interest, or in a grid pattern for a more structured look.
-Style with a mix of books, small plants, and decorative objects.
-The beauty of floating shelves is their flexibilityโyou can easily rearrange and refresh the display whenever you want.
-Theyโre perfect for showing off your personality.
+These floating wall shelves install at varying heights for visual interest or in a grid pattern for a more structured look.
+Style with a mix of books small plants and decorative objects.
+The beauty of floating shelves is their flexibility — you can easily rearrange and refresh the display whenever you want.

-In open-concept spaces, area rugs define separate zones.
-Place one under your main seating area with all furniture legs on the rug, and use a smaller rug to define a reading nook or workspace.
-This creates the illusion of separate rooms within one large space.
-Make sure the rugs coordinate but donโt have to match exactly.
-This layering adds warmth and helps with acoustics too.
+In open-concept spaces area rugs define separate zones.
+Place one under your main seating area with all furniture legs on the rug and use a smaller rug to define a reading nook or workspace.
+This large area rug creates the illusion of separate rooms within one large space while adding warmth and helping with acoustics.
+Make sure rugs coordinate but they do not have to match exactly.

-Donโt ignore your walls from the waist up.
-Tall bookcases, floor-to-ceiling curtains, and vertically stacked art draw the eye upward and make ceilings feel higher.
+Do not ignore your walls from the waist up.
+Tall bookcases floor-to-ceiling curtains and vertically stacked art draw the eye upward and make ceilings feel higher.
 This is especially important in smaller living rooms where you need every inch of storage.
-Going vertical gives you more space without eating up your floor area.
-Itโs an optical illusion that actually works.
+Going vertical gives you more space without eating up your floor area — it is an optical illusion that actually works beautifully.

 22. Add Warmth with Layered Lighting

-Wallpaper isnโt just for bedrooms.
+Wallpaper is not just for bedrooms.
 A bold pattern on one accent wall transforms your entire living room.
-Choose large-scale florals, geometric patterns, or even textured grasscloth.
-The key is treating it like artโkeep the rest of the room relatively simple so the wallpaper can shine.
+Choose large-scale florals geometric patterns or even textured grasscloth.
+The key is treating it like art — keep the rest of the room relatively simple so the wallpaper can shine.
 This creates instant drama and personality without painting a single wall.

 24. Design with a Sectional

 Sectionals are incredibly practical and surprisingly versatile.
 They provide tons of seating without requiring multiple pieces of furniture and naturally define your living area.
-Choose a configuration that fits your spaceโL-shaped for corners, U-shaped for large rooms.
-Leave enough walkway space around itโabout 3 feet minimum.
-Modern sectionals come in every style imaginable, so youโre not limited to traditional looks.
+Choose a configuration that fits your space — L-shaped for corners U-shaped for large rooms.
+Leave enough walkway space around it — about 3 feet minimum.
+Modern sectionals come in every style so you are not limited to traditional looks.

 25. Incorporate Brass Accents

 Brass brings warmth and sophistication to any color scheme.
-Add it through lighting fixtures, picture frames, coffee table legs, or decorative accessories.
-The golden tones work beautifully with blues, greens, grays, and neutrals.
-Unlike chrome which feels cool, brass adds a warm glow that makes rooms feel more inviting.
-Itโs having a major moment right now and itโs not going anywhere.
+Add it through lighting fixtures picture frames coffee table legs or decorative accessories.
+The golden tones work beautifully with blues greens grays and neutrals.
+Unlike chrome which feels cool brass adds a warm glow that makes rooms feel more inviting.
+It works with modern luxury transitional and eclectic styles equally well.

 26. Create a Media Wall